canlab/canlab_single_trials/README.md

 ## Troubleshooting

-Please contact Bogdan Petre for help with technical issues related to this repository.
+Please contact @bogpetre for help with technical issues related to this repository.